intechstudio/grid-documentation/reference_manual/01_grid_functions.md

   - Try it with Codeblock <?lua --[[@cb]] gks(5,1,1,8,0,1,8,1,0,8,0,0,8) ?>

+### Timer

+- **timer_start** | gtt
+- **How: **`timer_start(element_index[element_number], timer)`
+    - element_index[element_number]: integer, ranging 0...15 or 0...11 if using PBF4
+    - timer: integer, ranging 0...65535
+    - **What:** This function starts a timer when called, when the timer runs out (defined by the `timer` parameter, given apx. in milliseconds) the Timer UI event will run.
+    - **Example:** Using the code `timer_start(num, 500)` on a BU16 button will start the timer when the button is pressed down and the defined Action Chain under the Timer event on this Control Element will run after ~ 500 ms have passed.
+This is useful if you want to have effects timeout independent from

+- **timer_stop** | gtp
+- **How: **`timer_stop(element_index[element_number])`
+    - element_index[element_number]: integer, ranging 0...15 or 0...11 if using PBF4
+    - **What:** When this function is called, the timer function (if there is one running) will stop immediately and the defined Action Chain will run under the Timer event.
+    - **Example:** This function is useful as a way to break a more complex logical timer code where you have different kind of outcomes and depending on the outcome the timer event should end immediately when that outcome is achieved.

 ### Random

 - **random** | grnd

   - **How:** `random()`
-  - **What:** Returns the value of a random number from 0 to 255, so this function is an 8bit random number gen.
+  - **What:** Returns the value of a random number from 0 to 255, so this function is an 8bit random number generator.
   - **Example:** Inputting `led_color(num,1,random(),random(),random())` will set the LED color of the control element, each time a value change happens, the LED color of each button press will be randomized.